-Pictures, in order: April 2018, pre/post Mexico.
+Pictures in order: Oct 2019.
 Summer 2006, 6 months out of testing for my black belt/2016, few weeks out from shooting the firefighter calendar.
-2014, competitive (or..wanting to be competitive) CF. 2009, just started personalized mixed modal programming.
+2014, competitive (or…”wanting to be competitive) CF. 2010, a year into personalized programming for CF. 2009, just started personalized mixed modal programming.
 2004, no real semblance of training and/or nutrition.

-*I?m pretty damn happy where I?m at 44.?
-It?s taken me a looooooooooooong time to figure out what works, and what doesn?t.??
-Swipe left, and you?ll see the transformation since around 2004.
-Yeah.?
-14 years.?
+*I’m pretty damn happy where I’m at 46.
+It’s taken me a looooooooooooong time to figure out what works, and what doesn’t.
+Swipe left, and you’ll see the transformation since around 2004.
+Yeah.
+15 years.
 Folks want rapid gains, mad cuts, in 6 weeks?
-That makes me clench my jaw, seriously.?
-And social media doesn?t help a damn bit.
+That makes me clench my jaw, seriously.
+And social media doesn’t help a damn bit.

-*If you were to ask me my body weight in those previous pictures, I?d have to guess.?
+*If you were to ask me my body weight in those previous pictures, I’d have to guess.
 Lightest?
-Maybe 163-165 when I was in TKD, pre-CF.? ?Fat?
-Mike in Mexico?
+Maybe 163-165 when I was in TKD, pre-CF. “Fat” Mike in Mexico?
 185, I think?
-That was pre-martial arts, pre regular fitness regime.?
+That was pre-martial arts, pre regular fitness regime.
 CF days?
-Got up to a leaner 185 eventually, but I was also eating untracked, lowAF carb, initially in the early years.??
-These days, I hover around 190-195, and leaner than I have ever been.
+Got up to a leaner 185 eventually, but I was also eating untracked, lowAF carb, initially in the early years.
+These days, I hover around 200, and leaner than I have ever been.

--?
-Nutrition, Take 2:??
-My current numbers, pre-Mexico April 2018 are 200P, 80F, 300C.?
-2720kcal.?
-I?m always VERY hesitant to throw those numbers out there, as they are individual.??
-What about quality, meal size, timing, ratio composition??
-VARIED.?
-I eat breakfast, lunch, and dinner.?
-I usually have a mid-morning snack.?
-I ALWAYS, always, have carbs before bed.?
-ALWAYS.?
-I wake hungry, I?m hungry before meals, and I do NOT advocate going to bed hungry.?
-I eat whole foods.?
-Eggs.?
-Meat.?
-Vegetables.
-Little fruit.?
-Lots of starches (rice, mostly).??
-I?m being purposefully vague by any means?my food is simple.?
-I prep a lot of proteins.?
-I use frozen veggies.?
-I make large batches of starches.?
-My morning breakfast is pretty standard, either egg whites/couple whole eggs/spinach/turkey bacon or oatmeal/berries/whey.?
-Lunch is a wrap w/ meat/veg/mustard, or leftover meat/starch/veg.?
-Supper, meat/veg/starch.?
-Seriously, I do not plan very far in advance, nor am I picky.?
-I enjoy food but look at it mostly like fuel.?
+– Nutrition, Take 2: My current numbers are 225P, 70F, 300C.
+2730kcal.
+I’m always VERY hesitant to throw those numbers out there, as they are individual.
+What about quality, meal size, timing, ratio composition?
+VARIED.
+I eat breakfast, lunch, and dinner.
+I usually have a mid-morning snack.
+I ALWAYS, always, have carbs before bed.
+ALWAYS.
+I wake hungry, I’m hungry before meals, and I do NOT advocate going to bed hungry.
+I eat whole foods.
+Eggs.
+Meat.
+Some Vegetables.
+Daily fruit.
+Lots of starches (rice, mostly).
+I’m being purposefully vague because my food is simple.
+I prep a lot of proteins.
+I use frozen veggies.
+I make large batches of starches.
+My morning breakfast is pretty standard, either egg whites/couple whole eggs/spinach/turkey bacon or rice cereal/berries/supplemental protein powder.
+Lunch is a wrap w/ meat/veg/mustard, or leftover meat/starch/veg.
+Supper, meat/veg/starch.
+Seriously, I do not plan very far in advance, nor am I picky.
+I enjoy food but look at it mostly like fuel.
 Some random points on what else I do:

 - I sometimes employ a compressed feeding window of 12hr vs 18hr.